tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

 - Adding better security vulnerability testing
     - [Drone Clair Plugin](https://github.com/jmccann/drone-clair)

-### Sorting multi line arguments in the Dockerfile
+### Keeping the size of the docker image small

+At each layer

+- the necessary package managers should be cleared of their cache
+- Unnecessary layers file system layers should not be created
+- Unwanted packages/libs should not be added.

+The above division ideally, should always be maintained and any new requirement should always go into the layer most appropriate for it

+- Use `.dockerignore` wherever necessary as when building the image, docker has to prepare context first, gather all files which would be used in a process.
+Default context contains all files in the directory, which would include things like .git directory for example.
+Which can get pretty big citing the .git/objects subdir.

+- Optimizing `COPY` and `RUN` directives
+    - Putting least frequently changed things on the top of the Dockerfile, which would help us enable caching better.
-Whenever possible, sorting multi-line arguments alphanumerically will help avoid duplication of packages and make the list much easier to update.
+- Whenever possible, chaining commands together (if possible) and sorting multi-line arguments alphanumerically, which will help avoid duplication of packages and make the list much easier to update.
 This also makes it a lot easier to read and review.
 Adding a space before a backslash (\) helps as well.

 Example: